harrycresswell/harry/content/page/things.md

 [Type Services](https://typeservices.co/) is a type foundry I set up in 2017 which focuses on hand drawn fonts and imperfection in type design.

 [Dark Sky/Benyayer Collab](https://soundcloud.com/harrycresswell).
-Since 2012 I’ve created pretty much all the artwork for my good friend Matt Benyayer’s music.
+Since 2012 I’ve been collaborating with my good friend Matt Benyayer to create the artwork for his music.

 [Link styles like...](https://codepen.io/harrycresswell/pen/QWJxrBY) A growing collection of interesting link styles, found around the web and recreated in Codepen.